norelleshi/Fullcampground/README.md

 # YelpCamp Introductions
   YelpCamp is a Node.js web application with RESTful routing project.
-I built it based on the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/), plus my own refactor.
+I built it based on the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/), plus other tutorials and my own refactor.

 ### Features
 * All Pages